 Prior Waiheke Local Boards were committed to ensuring that our communities values and principles were central to the Hauraki Gulf Islands District Plan, as well as succeeding planning documents.
-The current local board will advocate for cultural, social, and environmental impacts to be considered in all development and activity planning, in order to retain our distinctive character.
+The current board will advocate for cultural, social, and environmental impacts to be considered in all development and activity planning, in order to retain our distinctive character.
 We will ensure our community has an active voice in local planning and development.
-We must ensure that these principles are also reflected in the draft Waiheke Area Plan that awaits sign-off.
-This board-led document will help shape planning and decision-making for Waiheke and the other islands in the local board area over the next 30 years.
+We must ensure that these principles are also reflected in the new Waiheke Area Plan that is under development.
+This board-led document will help shape planning and decision-making for Waiheke and the other islands in the board area over the next 30 years.